Back to blog

 Sales teams can use this data to personalize outreach and connect with the right stakeholders.

-Job postings offer insights into a company's growth and hiring needs.
+Job postings signal hiring priorities, growth direction, and technology adoption.
 Businesses can use this data to:

 • Identify companies expanding into new markets